UNCLASSIFIED (U)

 (3) If no NOK has been identified, follow 8 FAM 203.1-4 guidance regarding disposition of the passport.
 Note the fact of the cancellation and the disposition of the document in the "Remarks" section of Form DS-2060.

-e.
-Disposition of Other Citizenship Documents
+c.
+Disposition of Other U.S. Citizenship Documents:

 (1) Certificate of Naturalization or Citizenship:

-(a) The consular officer annotates the certificate of naturalization or citizenship of a deceased U.S. citizen by an endorsement, showing the date and place of death of the person to whom it was issued.
+(a) The consular officer annotates the back of the certificate of naturalization or citizenship of a deceased U.S. citizen by an endorsement, showing the date and place of death of the person to whom it was issued.

 (b) Return or forward the naturalization or citizenship certificate to the NOK, either with the Form DS-2060, or with the decedent’s personal effects.

 (c) Notify U.S. Citizenship and Immigration Services (USCIS) of the death of the bearer of a certificate of naturalization or certificate of citizenship, even if there is a NOK or legal representative identified, to permit USCIS to enter the fact of the death in its database.
-Send the Consular Report of Death to USCIS, in a separate envelope to:
+There are two methods to notify USCIS:

 National Records Center